dotnet/docs/docs/csharp/roslyn-sdk/tutorials/how-to-write-csharp-analyzer-code-fix.md

 ---
 title: "Tutorial: Write your first analyzer and code fix"
-description: This tutorial provides step-by-step instructions to build an analyzer and code fix using the .NET Compiler SDK (Roslyn APIs). ms.date: 08/01/2018 ms.custom: mvc
+description: This tutorial provides step-by-step instructions to build an analyzer and code fix using the .NET Compiler SDK (Roslyn APIs). ms.date: 03/02/2021 ms.custom: mvc
 ---

 # Tutorial: Write your first analyzer and code fix

-The .NET Compiler Platform SDK provides the tools you need to create custom diagnostics and diagnostic suppressors that target C# or Visual Basic code.
+The .NET Compiler Platform SDK provides the tools you need to create custom diagnostics (analyzers), code fixes, code refactoring, and diagnostic suppressors that target C# or Visual Basic code.
 An **analyzer** contains code that recognizes violations of your rule.
 Your **code fix** contains the code that fixes the violation.
 The rules you implement can be anything from code structure to coding style to naming conventions and more.
 The .NET Compiler Platform provides the framework for running analysis as developers are writing code, and all the Visual Studio UI features for fixing code: showing squiggles in the editor, populating the Visual Studio Error List, creating the "light bulb" suggestions and showing the rich preview of the suggested fixes.

 In this tutorial, you'll explore the creation of an **analyzer** and an accompanying **code fix** using the Roslyn APIs.
 An analyzer is a way to perform source code analysis and report a problem to the user.
 Optionally, a code fix can be associated with the analyzer to represent a modification to the user's source code.
 This tutorial creates an analyzer that finds local variable declarations that could be declared using the `const` modifier but are not.
 The accompanying code fix modifies those declarations to add the `const` modifier.